A message from Reisa Sperling, MD, MMSc, director, BWH Center for Alzheimer Research and Treatment and professor of neurology, Harvard Medical School

 Instructor in Neurology, Brigham and Women’s Hospital

 Amyloid beta (Abeta) protein is believed to play a key causal role in Alzheimer’s disease (AD), but the various forms of Abeta and their distinct underlying mechanisms are not well understood.
 Using a sophisticated new technology—the IncuCyte Imaging System—Dr. Jin and colleagues aim to determine which forms of Abeta are most toxic to the brain, opening up new pathways to target those forms for treatment.
 The IncuCyte camera provides a high-throughput, live-cell imaging platform that allows researchers to examine the effects of AD extracts on neurons and related processes.
-Through a pilot effort presented at the Alzheimer’s Association International Conference in November 2016, the team showed that soluble forms of brain-derived Abeta caused disease-relevant changes that could help investigators identify the most toxic forms.
-Dr. Jin will continue this line of research by leveraging the IncuCyte paradigm, which provides an excellent tool for the discovery and optimization of potential new therapies, as well as future efforts aimed at prevention.
+Through a pilot effort presented at the Society for Neuroscience Annual Meeting in November 2016, the team showed that soluble forms of brain-derived Abeta caused disease-relevant changes that could help investigators identify the most toxic forms.
+Dr. Jin will continue this line of research by leveraging the IncuCyte paradigm, which provides an excellent tool for the discovery and optimization of potential new therapeutics, such as anti-amyloid antibodies, as well as future efforts aimed at prevention.

 Assessment of Smartphone Everyday Tasks (ASSET) in Alzheimer’s Disease